 The concrete strategic projects are derived based on an as-is/to-be comparison.
-That is, the current state of the IT is assessed regarding its maturity to support the IT vision, and necessary improvement measures that fill the gap towards the IT vision are conceptualized.
-Objects of investigation are, for example, the IT organization, its processes, the technology, etc. As an example, let us assume that the organization has realized that their prior standardization and streamlining strategy has led to the fact that many IT services have been outsourced, and that there is little IT knowledge within the organization.
-However, the organization acknowledges that own IT competencies are key within the digital transformation and wants to insource distinct IT services.
-This would open a strategic field called “internal IT competencies”, that could entail projects such as training programs, new recruiting standards etc.
+That is, the current state of IT is assessed regarding its maturity to support the IT vision, and necessary improvement measures that move the organization toward that vision are conceptualized.
+Objects of investigation are, for example, the IT organization, its processes, the technology, etc. As an example, let us assume that the organization has realized that their prior standardization and streamlining strategy has led to the fact that many IT services have been outsourced and that there is little IT knowledge within the organization.
+However, the organization acknowledges that its own IT competencies are key to digital transformation and wants to insource distinct IT services.
+This would open a strategic field called “internal IT competencies,” which could entail projects such as training programs, new recruiting standards, etc.